Curator Timna Seligman | The Israeli Museum. Jerusalem, Israel 2015

 | 16 min .loop > Edition of 7+2A

-The work CLARE joins an orthodox nun for a full night shift of a routine weekly cleaning of the churches Greek Orthodox owned or shared sites.
+The work CLARE joins an orthodox nun for a full night shift of a routine weekly cleaning of the Greek Orthodox areas at Church of the Holy Sepulcher.
 In CLARE we see an act of subtraction, juxtaposed with the work SURFACE, in which a reverse action is performed.

 2005 | FRANCIS | London, England

 | 10 min 14 sec.loop > Edition of 7+2AP

 Shot on the south Bank of the river Thames in London, the image of Saint Francis of Assisi is embodied by a street artist, a Romanian immigrant who cares for the many pigeons on the banks of the Thames in London.
 In return these Pigeons follow him devotionally, thus reassuring his daily bread.

 Publisher: The Israel Museum Jerusalem & The Rose Museum Brandeis University.
 February 2016.